Marriott has a large presence around the globe, with more than 7,300 properties across the world.

 Its robust loyalty program, Marriott Bonvoy, allows guests to earn points for qualifying activities such as staying in a Marriott hotel or spending money on a Marriott co-branded credit card.

 While you can get — as you’d expect — great value for your Marriott Bonvoy points by redeeming them at hotels, you can also use redeem them for some pretty spectacular flight experiences.

 Today, we’re going to focus on using Marriott Bonvoy points for flights — let’s dive into all the best options!

-You have tons of ways to earn Marriott Bonvoy points thanks to many credit card options.
+You have tons of ways to earn Marriott Bonvoy points thanks to many co-branded credit card options — here’s a look at the options.

 Marriott Bonvoy Credit Cards

-To earn Marriott Bonvoy points directly, you can use any of the cards below:
+To earn Marriott Bonvoy points directly on everyday purchases, you can use any of the cards below: